laurentxxc/r4jtools/README.md

 * R4J Server address
 * R4J project key

-A configuration template example is available in [config.yaml](input_samples/config_yaml)
+A configuration template example is available in [config.yaml](input_samples/config.yaml)

 ## Word template
-Word template allow to contain generic information about the requirement projets that generally are not described in the requirement database.
+Word template allow to contain generic informations about a specific project that generally are not described in the requirement database.
 Such document also define presentation style and look for external publication.
 When exporting requirements, `r4jtools.py` will first instanciate the word template in a new document with appropriate name Requirements from the configured project will be then exported at a specific insertion point defined by text `<Requirements>` with format style name `Insertion Point`.
-Requirements will be exported, grouped and ordered following R4J project database using following word format styles:
+Requirements will be exported, grouped and ordered following R4J project database folder structure and using following word format styles:
-* `Heading 2`..`Heading n`: Heading style used to format R4J folder name repesenting category of grouped
+* `Heading 2`..`Heading n`: Heading style used to format R4J folder name repesenting a dedicated set of requirements
-* `Requirement_list`: Table style used to format table presentating requirement information details
+* `Requirement_list`: Table style used to format all details of a each requirement in one dedicated table
 * `Requirement Title`: Paragraph style used to format requirement title
-* `Requirement`: Paragraph style used to format other requirement information (e.g. description, dependencies)
+* `Requirement`: Paragraph style used to format other requirement informations (e.g. description, dependencies)

 A Word template example is available in [TechRequirementTemplate.docx](inputs_amples/TechRequirementTemplate.docx)